 10. Bookjoy, Wordjoy by Pat Mora

-These poems about reading, writing, and loving words are, as the title promises, joyful, as are the accompanying diverse and energetic illustrations.
-Plenty of inspiration to launch a poetry unit, or for a quick dose of literacy love.
+Find joy in these poems about reading, writing, and loving words.
+The illustrations are also diverse and energetic.
+Find plenty of inspiration to launch a poetry unit or read them to the class when a quick dose of literacy love is needed.

 11. Friends and Foes: Poems About Us All by Douglas Florian